Bottle Feeding a Baby Goat

 Whether you just got a bottle baby, or you have orphan kids that need bottle feeding, this blog should help you successfully bottle feed a baby goat!

-Time Frame | Amount | Frequency |
+Time Frame | Amount (if you have full sized goats feed double) | Frequency |

 First two days | 2 ounces colostrum | Every 4 hours |